thank you for a wonderful evening!

 co-sponsored by WBUR, The Favorite Poem Project

 and The Huntington Theatre Company

-Attend a remarkable evening, as exceptional leaders from diverse fields read a favorite poem and reflect on its connection to their life and work.
-The Third Evening of Inspired Leaders will lift your spirits, inspire and delight you.
-This year's participants include (partial list):
+Thank you for joining us at a remarkable evening, as exceptional leaders from diverse fields read a favorite poem and reflected on its connection to their life and work.

 •Emcee Jeremy Hobson, co-host of WBUR's Here and Now